Teekay Offshore Partners Declares Distributions on Series A, B, C-1 and D Preferred Units

 HAMILTON, BERMUDA--(Marketwired - Jan.
 3, 2017) - Teekay Offshore GP LLC, the general partner of Teekay Offshore Partners L.P.
-(Teekay Offshore or the Partnership) (NYSE:TOO), has declared a distribution of $0.11 per unit for the quarter ended December 31, 2016.
-The limited partner and general partner distributions payable to Teekay Corporation will be paid in the form of new common units while distributions to third party investors will be paid in cash.
-The distributions are payable on February 10, 2017 to all unitholders of record on February 3, 2017.
-Teekay Offshore's cash distributions are reported on Form 1099 for United States tax purposes.
+(Teekay Offshore or the Partnership) (NYSE:TOO), has declared the following distributions for the period from November 15, 2016 to February 14, 2017:

 About Teekay Offshore